 Those who follow the keto diet primarily eat meat, dairy, and leafy green veggies.
-You should stay away from vegetables that are high in carbs, such as potatoes, cabbage, and cauliflower, and avoid fruits and grains.
+You should stay away from vegetables that are high in carbs, such as potatoes, butternut squash, and corn, and avoid some fruits and grains.

-What foods to eat on the keto diet:
+Foods to eat on the keto diet include:

 Does the Keto Diet Work?